Filed under: Uncategorized

-Condylarths - Primitive ungulates, called Condylarths, also existed in the Paleocene – but took on forms that, in many cases, bear little semblance to modern hoofed animals like horses or deer.
+Condylarths – Primitive ungulates, called Condylarths, also existed in the Paleocene.
+Many of them bear little semblance to modern hoofed animals like horses or deer.
 For example, Arctocyon was a wolf-sized condylarth with the limb proportions of a bear and a diet that included meat.
 It had a pair of impressive lower canines and a long, robust skull.
-The cheek teeth indicate that it was primarily a plant-eater.
+Its cheek teeth indicate that it was primarily a plant-eater.
 It is identified as a primitive ungulate by subtle features of its limb joints and dentition.
-Dissacus was another example of a condylarth that consumed meat (it was probably a fish eater).
+Dissacus was another example of a condylarth that consumed meat.
 It had digits that terminated in hoof-like structures.
 Many different groups of condylarths have been recognized in the fossil record.

-Some of the Condylarths were browsers like Ectoconus or Phenacodus, and possessed clear signs of tapir-like hooves and, in the latter case, adaptations for running.
+Some of the Condylarths were browsers like Ectoconus or Phenacodus, and possessed clear signs of tapir-like hooves.
+Some of these animals were well-adaptated for running.
 The condylarths are generally regarded as being the basal ancestral stock from which the odd and even toed ungulates arose.

 Were there any large non-mammalian predators during the Paleocene?